Loloweb/sae201/README.md

 # sae201
-FOR RENNES1 : UML diagram into Java.
+FOR RENNES1 : UML diagram into Java. + project

 Interface for Sujet2 coming soon maybe?